 Previous pages discussed the type of propellers and their controls in normal and emergency situations, in this section we will try to describe some of the aerodynamic principles of propellers.

-Having a understanding of these principles will really help you with learning to fly and keep your aircraft under control during take-off when these effects are most prevalent.
+Having an understanding of these principles will really help you with learning to fly and keep your aircraft under control during takeoff when these effects are most prevalent.

 As the propeller moves through the air the static pressure is reduced ahead of each blade and at the same time at the blade face the flow is retarded resulting in an increase of static pressure.
 The changes in pressure around the rotating blades causes air to be drawn into the propeller disc and this results in a rearward movement of a column of air.
 The result being a forward thrust pulling the aircraft.
 All of this is in accordance with Newton's Third Law.